Chris Hunter 🇵🇱

 6. Career

 Chris Hunter is a retired Polish backyard wrestler, best known for creating and competing in Dream Factory Wrestling.
-He was also active in other backyard groups, such as EKW from Elbląg, TWF from Toruń, and Polish Xtreme Wrestling from Głuchołazy.
+He was also active in other backyard groups, such as EKW from Elbląg, TWF from Toruń, and briefly for Polish Xtreme Wrestling from Głuchołazy.

 Basic info